FNN Date Line

-FNN Date Line was the last news program of the night on Fuji Television.
+FNN Date Line was the last news television program of the night on Fuji Television in Japan.
 It was broadcast with that name from October 1987 to March 1990.

 History

 Until March 1988, the program was a baseball show.
 After the first half of April 1988, it became a general news program.

 After April 1990, the program was renamed "FNN Newscom".